MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 Before being able to use the push module, you need to add Firebase to your application.

-There is a couple of ways you can do that, either manual or using the Android Studio Firebase assistant.
+There is a couple of ways you can do that, either manually or by using the Android Studio Firebase assistant.

 ### 1.1.
 Manual integration